 Students can choose to become active researchers with faculty guidance during each of the four years of medical school.

-Visiting students are encouraged to complete a VSAS application, in the event that a rotation becomes available.
+Visiting students are encouraged to complete a VSLO application, in the event that a rotation becomes available.

 Family Medicine Interest Group

 Students with interest in careers in Family Medicine can join the Family Medicine Interest Group (FMIG):